ENG7006/meta/coding-lessons/coding-lesson-1.md

 ```
 Now press the play button.
 What happens?
 Our first program!
 It runs!

 But notice that in addition to the output in the frame at the bottom of the main coding window (this is called the **console**), we get an empty window, and a line of text in the console.
-The console is usually hidden from users; anybody loading this up in a browser would just see a blank window.
+The console is usually hidden from users, and used for programming purposes.
+(When debugging, you send yourself messages in the console.)
+Anybody loading this up in a browser would just see a blank window.
 So clearly, that's not the right way to go.
 How can we point the text at the user?

 Instead, let's try ```text("Hello, world!", 20, 20);```: